hwalters361/responsive-html-email-template/readme.md

+# For WACM folks
+The September newsletter is called September-newsletter-inline-styles.html.
+The other one called email.html is just a copy for future reference.

 # Free Responsive HTML Email Template

 Sometimes all you want is a really simple responsive HTML email template with a clear call-to-action button.
 Here it is.